 Mailchimp’s Free Plan is the first step in your digital marketing journey.
 It’s designed for those who are just starting and want to test the waters.

 Think of it as a “try before you buy” option.
-You get essential tools to kickstart your email marketing but with some limitations.
-This plan is great for experimenting with email campaigns without any upfront investment.
+You get essential tools to kickstart your marketing journey but with significant limitations, including basic reporting, no multi-step automation, and limited templates.
+This plan is good for experimenting with email campaigns without any upfront investment.

 While the Free Plan is a great starting point, it’s just the tip of the iceberg regarding what can be done with email marketing.
 As you grow, you’ll need higher limits and advanced features to get things done.